 State of the Art

-There are now several companies that provide cubesat primary structures (often called frames or chassis).
-Most are machined from 6061-T6 or 7071 aluminum and are designed with several mounting locations for components in an attempt to offer configuration flexibility for spacecraft designers.
-This section will highlight several approaches taken by various vendors in the cubesat market.
-Of the offerings included in the survey, 1U to 3U formats are most prevalent, but there are a few frames that are designed for 6U and even 12U spacecraft.
-To date, however, the author is not aware of any mission that has flown, or even gone beyond the proposal phase for a 12U spacecraft.
-Also of note, the exact format of the 12U cubesat seems to be evolving.
+There are now several companies that provide CubeSat primary structures (often called frames or chassis).
+Most are machined from 6061-T6 or 7075 aluminum and are designed with several mounting locations for components in an attempt to offer configuration flexibility for spacecraft designers.
+This section will highlight several approaches taken by various vendors in the CubeSat market.
+Of the offerings included in the survey, 1U, 3U and 6U frames are more prevalent, however 12U frames are becoming more available as well.
+As there are now dispensers for the 12U CubeSat structure, it is a new standard for CubeSat configuration.
 This trend is similar to the development of the 6U and is typical until a dispenser is qualified, which tends to set the standard for the exact dimensional constraints of the spacecraft within.

 PUMPKIN, INC. CUBESAT KIT

 The structural approach taken by Pumpkin for their 1U – 3U spacecraft is of a monocoque approach, where loads are carried by the external skin in an attempt to maximize internal volume.
-Pumpkin, Inc. provides several off-the-shelf cubesat structures intended as components of their CubeSat Kit solutions in 0.5U, 1U, 1.5U, 2U and 3U size 1.
+Pumpkin, Inc. provides several off-the-shelf CubeSat structures intended as components of their CubeSat Kit solutions, and ranging in size from sub-1U to the larger 6U – 12U SUPERNOVA structures.
+Pumpkin offerings are machined from Al 5052-H32 and can be either solid-wall or skeletonized 1.
+Pumpkin offerings are machined from Al 5052-H32 and can be either solid-wall or skeletonized; see Figure 6-1 for their skeletonized 1U construction.

 Modular Frame Designs